Powerlearnproject/se-assignment-day-2-git-and-github-Nthiga304/README.md

 Example: Forking a CMS repo to add custom themes and plugins.

 Keeping Your Fork Updated
-Since the original project may receive updates, you need to sync your fork to stay current:
+Since the original project may receive updates, you need to sync your fork to stay current